torvalds/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

 Free memory rate (per thousand) for the high watermark.

-If free memory of the system in bytes per thousand bytes is higher than this, DAMON_LRU_SORT becomes inactive, so it does nothing but periodically checks the watermarks.
+If free memory of the system in bytes per thousand bytes is higher than this, DAMON_LRU_SORT becomes inactive, so it does analthing but periodically checks the watermarks.
 200 (20%) by default.

 wmarks_mid